apollographql/apollo-server/docs/source/getting-started.md

 * Have a basic understanding of the fundamental GraphQL principles.
 * Be able to send a query to the new GraphQL server and see the response using the GraphiQL user interface.

-If you want to skip walking through the steps, the "More information" section at the bottom has a link to a GitHub repository which can be cloned and ran locally.
+If you want to skip walking through the steps, the "More information" section at the bottom has a link to a GitHub repository which can be cloned and run locally.

 ## Prerequisites